stashapp/CommunityScripts/plugins/movieFromScene/README.md

 <p>

 * The run mode is obvious: Disable, Enable or just Dry Runs.
-* The criteria defines when this plugin will automatically create a scene.
+* The criteria defines under what condition this plugin will automatically create a movie.

 As the above example, it will only create a movie when:
 1. The scene has no movies.